Treeki/BirdBridge/README.md

 - A server with a SSL certificate and a subdomain
 - API keys that have fallen off the back of a truck

+## Acknowledgements

+- Nerd verification icon (used for people who have Twitter Blue) from [@shadowbIood@twitter.com](https://twitter.com/shadowbIood/status/1590462560515473409)

 ## Twitter Features

 | Feature                | Status | Notes                                                                                                                                       |